Mailbag: How to hold a Concert Mellophone

 Getting back to the mailbag, a question came in a while ago on how to hold a traditional, concert mellophone.

-The short answer is I have seen sources from the 1930s/40s that show the concert mellophone held by the rim of the bell or by the valve section.
+The short answer is I have seen concert mellophone resources from the 1930s/40s that show the left hand holding either the rim of the bell or the valve section (fingering, of course, with the right hand).
 It was/is not normal to put a hand in the bell of a traditional mellophone.

 For a visual look at the topic, just this week a great video was posted by Robert Levine, a part of his “Week With a Horn” series, which reminded me of this question.
 He describes how to hold it and much more.